 where m0 is the MTF frequency and μ0 is the line pairs per millimeter.

-The assessor shall calculate HU Deviation for a particular material by first measuring the mean of HU density for voxels that are within a reference object such that partial volume will NOT impact the measurement.
-Each measured voxel must be > 2*sigma millimeters from the outer surface of the reference object to avoid bias from partial volume artifact.
+For each material (Acrylic, Teflon, Delrin and Air), the assessor shall identify all voxels that are > 2*sigma millimeters inside the surface of the material (to avoid bias from partial volume artifact).

-The expected HU density of the material is then subtracted from the mean HU value to arrive at the HU deviation.
-The two materials measured are air and Delrin plastic and the HU deviation is expressed in HU.
+The assessor shall subtract the expected density of the material from the mean value of the identified voxels and record the result as the Voxel Bias for the material.

-The assessor shall calculate Voxel Noise by measuring the standard deviation of HU density for voxels that are within a reference object such that partial volume will NOT impact the measurement.
-Each measured voxel must be > 2*sigma millimeters from the outer surface of the concentric cylinder to avoid bias from partial volume artifact.
+The assessor shall calculate the standard deviation of the identified voxels and record the result as the Voxel Noise for the material.

-The assessor shall calculate Edge Enhancement by measuring the mean HU density along a series of ± 10 degree circular arc shaped sampling paths with each path at varying radial distances from a hollow cylinder center, centered on the X axis, and always inside the hollow cylinder reference object placed nominally flat on an X-Z scanning plane.
-The maximum of the mean HU densities observed minus the measured mean HU for Air represents the maximum observed contrast due to edge enhancement (EEm).
-The reference level of edge enhancement (EEr) is calculated as the mean HU density for Delrin minus the measured mean HU for Air.
-Once these are determined the final Edge Enhancement value is then calculated as EE= EEmEEr-1.
+The assessor shall identify an arbitrary number of ± 10 degree arc-shaped sampling paths with each path at varying arbitrary radial distances inside the hollow cylinder center and centered on the X axis.
+The assessor shall calculate the mean value of the voxels along each path and identify the maximum of those mean values.
+The assessor shall calculate the maximum observed contrast due to edge enhancement (EEmax) as that maximum minus the measured mean value of the Air voxels along that path.
+The assessor shall calculate the reference level of edge enhancement (EEref) as the mean value of the Delrin voxels along all of the paths minus the mean value of the Air voxels along all of the paths.
+The assessor shall calculate and record the Edge Enhancement percentage as EEmaxEEref-1.

-The assessor shall calculate Spatial Warping by computing the mean square error (MSE) of the outer cylindrical surface of the hollow Delrin cylinder with respect to the surface of an ideal geometric cylinder at that location.
-The geometry of a perfect uncapped cylinder is used for the ideal reference object surface and marching cubes with a threshold halfway between the measured mean Delrin HU density and the measured mean Air HU density is used for the outer cylindrical surface.
+The assessor shall determine the outer cylindrical surface of the hollow cylinder by taking an ideal geometric cylinder with the nominal dimensions and location of the hollow cylinder and using a Marching Cubes algorithm with a threshold halfway between the measured mean value of the Delrin voxels and the measured mean value of the Air voxels.
+The assessor shall compute the mean square error (MSE) between the center of all the voxels determined to be on the outer surface of the hollow cylinder and the surface of the ideal geometric cylinder and record the result as the Spatial Warping value.

-4.1.2 Nodule Analysis Software Characteristics

-These methods specify the minimum quality characteristics of a nodule measurement software application.
-Measurement quality is assessed with two metrics:
+<Still need to explain whether you have to get a passing score vs the target values at each of the three module locations or whether you are supposed to average the values for the three module locations and compare that result to the target>

+4.2.
+Assessment Procedure: Nodule Volume Bias and Variation

+This procedure can be used by a manufacturer or an imaging site to assess the quality of nodule volume measurements by an Image Analysis Tool.
+Quality is assessed in terms of bias and coefficient of variation (CV).

 Measurement Bias is the deviation of the mean value from its true value for a set of volumetric measurements.
 This metric is assessed by measuring the volume of repeat scans of geometric objects, each with a manufactured and verified volume, where the objects have varying size and shape.

 Coefficient of Variation (CV) is a measure of variation for repeated volumetric measurements of an object.
 It is calculated as the ratio of the standard deviation to the mean for a set of measurements.
 This metric is assessed by measuring the volume of short-time interval repeat scans of nodules, where the nodules have varying size, shape, and attachments as well as by measuring the volume of geometric object scans.